bgasparotto/archproject/README.md

 ## Configuration
 - Download the database driver `postgresql-9.4-1200-jdbc41.jar` from [this location](http://central.maven.org/maven2/org/postgresql/postgresql/9.4-1200-jdbc41/postgresql-9.4-1200-jdbc41.jar) and place it somewhere safe.
 - Copy [this file](https://github.com/bgasparotto/archproject/blob/master/archproject.cli) and place it inside the `bin` folder of your Wildfly.
 Edit it replacing `--resources=/opt/drivers/postgresql-9.4-1200-jdbc41.jar` with the location where you placed the jar file.
+- Finally, replace the e-mail configuration fields `yourmail` and `yourpassword` with a valid Gmail account.
 Save and close.
 - Start Wildfly and run:
 ```
 <JBOSS_HOME>/bin: jboss-cli.sh --file=archproject.cli